 The Miracle in Andes

-48 years ago on this day, passengers of the Uruguayan Flight 571 crashed into the cold mountains of Andes, initially killing 16, and leaving 29 brave individuals for almost two months, not knowing they would have to resort to cannibalism to survive.
+On this very day, passengers of the Uruguayan Flight 571 crashed into the cold mountains of Andes, initially killing 16, and leaving 29 brave individuals for almost two months, not knowing they would have to resort to cannibalism to survive.

 October 13, 1972 | A Day to Remember

 It was Friday the 13th - members of the Uruguayan college rugby team Old Christians Club were traveling by plane to play a game in Chile when the unexpected happened, the aircraft in which everyone was aboard hit the mountains (in a part that was called the Glacier of Tears).
 As per the official investigation, the accident was caused by controlled flight into terrain; a term used to describe an accident that takes place when a pilot-controlled aircraft is unintentionally flown into the ground, the mountains, or the waters.
 Reports say that the pilots, who were relying on radio navigation (due to clouds covering the skies), descended too early, which caused the severe turbulence, and eventually, the crash.

 Since the plane never made it to Santiago, Chile, authorities started doing a search and rescue operation in an attempt to find the passengers.
 Unfortunately, the conditions were so harsh, and clouds were so thick, that almost nothing was visible from the rescue planes, leading them to believe that everyone was dead, and so they called off the search after eight days.
 The stranded individuals, who were hoping they’ll be rescued, were now left on their own in the Andes mountains, one of South America’s largest continental ranges.